 - The diversity of our region’s population brings cultural, social and economic enrichment to the community;

-- Many members of the Lake County, IN and Lansing, IL communities encounter barriers to full participation; and
+- Many community members encounter barriers to full participation; and

 - The inherent dignity and worth of each person cannot be realized without deliberate efforts to create a climate of inclusion that fosters mutual respect and allows each person to realize their full potential and their ability to contribute fully to the community.

-SCOPE: This policy applies to all employees, volunteers, loaned representatives, interns and consultants who work for or with United Way of Northwest Indiana.
+SCOPE: This policy applies to all employees, volunteers, interns and consultants who work for or with United Way of Northwest Indiana.

 - Diversity – refers to the presence of a wide range of human qualities and attributes within a group or an organization and extends beyond the four categories identified in the federal Employment Equity Act.
 The dimension of diversity include, but are not limited to, age, gender, race, ethnicity, physical and intellectual ability, sexual orientation, educational background, talent, skill and experience.
 Diversity is seen as a positive valued concept indicating the richness that exists when people with a variety of backgrounds, orientations, skills and experiences participate in and contribute to an organization’s work environment.
 Diversity encompasses elements of understanding, acceptance and respect.
 It emphasizes the need to embrace and celebrate the varied dimensions of diversity within each individual.